Spatial Mapping

 A key benefit of the cathodoluminescence (CL) technique is the ability to capture optical emissions with spatial resolutions (potentially) down to 1 nm—far below the diffraction limit of conventional optical analysis techniques.

-You can perform CL mapping in several different ways (acquisition modes) to understand better the spatial distribution of materials in your sample and their optical and electronic properties.
+You can perform CL mapping in several ways (acquisition modes) to better understand the spatial distribution of materials in your sample and their optical and electronic properties.
 To acquire this spatial information, a focused electron probe collects CL data (intensity or spectra) on a pixel-by-pixel basis as the electron beam is rastered across the surface of the specimen in a serial manner (X, Y).

 There are several ways that the light emitted from a specimen can be analyzed to form a spatially resolved CL map: